Fancyssc/STEP/Readme.md

     To configure your model and place it under ```models/static``` or ```model/dvs``` directory, along with registering the model using timm‘s register function.

     To write config files and place them under ```configs/[your_model]``` directory, the format should **strictly** flollow the format of the existing config files.
-We highly recommend this method even you can use only one ```.yml``` file to config the model.
+We highly recommend this method which keeps structures of all ```.yml``` files clear and consistent.
 The reason for separating model configuration and training hyperparameters is to facilitate debugging and make the tuning process easier.

     Eventually, to import the registered model in ```train.py```.